SharinPix/sharinpix-sf-plugin/messages/sharinpix.form.push.md

 When enabled, this flag will delete form template records from the Salesforce org if their corresponding local JSON files are missing.
 Use with caution as this operation cannot be undone.

+# flags.csv.summary

+Convert local CSV files to JSON before pushing.

+# flags.csv.description

+When enabled, the command first runs the CSV-to-JSON conversion (same as `sharinpix:form:csv2json`) on files in `sharinpix/forms`, then proceeds to push the resulting JSON files.

 # examples

 - Push all form templates to the default org: